SpiralBlack15/UnityMissingScripts/README.md

 ## Useful information

-You can see the implementation of rendering editor script fields in SpiralEditor.cs and use them freely in your projects.
+You can see the implementation of rendering editor script fields in SpiralEditor.cs and use it freely in your projects.
 Just do not forget that the Editor script should always be in a separate file with a name identical to the class name, otherwise Unity will not see it as MonoScript.

 ## License comments